OPEN-NEXT/OKH-LOSH/requirements_sources/derived-queries.md

 A package of a certain MOSH includes the following.

 NOTE 1:
-The query may give the option to load submodules (other included MOSHs) or just link to them.
+The query may give the option to load sub-modules (other included MOSHs) or just link to them.
 In case of loading them, naturally the same requirements apply as for any other MOSH.